nightrunner91/nightvue/README.md

 ## Grid

-NightVue grid system is quite similar to [Bootstrap grid](https://getbootstrap.com/docs/4.0/layout/grid/), but we are using entirely different approach to build mixins and functions.
-Our grid system is built with flexbox and is fully responsive.
+NightVue grid system is built with flexbox and is fully responsive.
+It uses a series of containers, rows, and cols to align content.
 If you are not familiar with flex we recomend to read this [article](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#flexbox-background).
-NightVue grid uses a series of containers, rows, and cols to align content and in general shares the same principles as Bootstrap.
-Nonetheless we must mention some features and differences.

 There are 3 types of containers in NightVue: